 The London-born Mamma Mia (2001 - still running) roared into town a few weeks later, offering a familiar comic plot (a mother must confront the three men who might be her daughter's father) rebuilt around old hit songs by the pop group Abba.
 Critics were under-whelmed, but enthusiastic audiences kept the Winter Garden sold out for years to come.
 On Broadway and on tour, Mamma Mia's pure joy sold a heck of a lot of tickets.
 It was the first in a wave of jukebox musicals, "new" shows built around existing pop songs.
 Some of these pop-athons were revues, but most were book musicals where the songs came first, the plot second..

-Broadway legend Elaine Stritch returned in a one-woman triumph, At Liberty (2002 - 69 perfs), winning Stritch the Tony she had waited half a century for albeit a special award, not one for Best Actress.
-The big winner of the 2000-2001 season was Thoroughly Modern Millie (2002 - 904 perfs), a tap-happy adaptation of the 1967 movie musical.
+Broadway legend Elaine Stritch returned in a one-woman triumph, At Liberty (2002 - 69 performances), winning this gifted lady the Tony she had waited half a century for albeit a special award, not one for Best Actress.
+The big winner of the 2000-2001 season was Thoroughly Modern Millie (2002 - 904 performances), a tap-happy adaptation of the 1967 movie musical.
 The new songs were mediocre, but vintage showstoppers by Gilbert & Sullivan and Victor Herbert combined with sensational choreography to garner several Tonys, including Best Musical.

-Many enjoyed Movin' Out (2002 - 1,202 perfs), a dance musical built around the pop songs of Billy Joel, and Baz Luhrmann's updated Australian Opera production of Puccini's opera La Boheme (2002 - 228 perfs) won justified raves during its brief run.
+Many enjoyed Movin' Out (2002 - 1,202 performances), a dance musical built around the pop songs of Billy Joel, and Baz Luhrmann's updated Australian Opera production of Puccini's opera La Boheme (2002 - 228 performances) won justified raves during its brief run.
 Broadway marked Richard Rodgers' 100th birthday with rewritten flop revivals of The Boys From Syracuse and Flower Drum Song.
-Bernadette Petersstarred in a minimalist revival of Gypsy (2003 - 451 perfs) that please some but disappointed purists.
+Bernadette Peters starred in a minimalist revival of Gypsy (2003 - 451 performances) that pleased some but disappointed purists.
 The long-awaited German hit Dance of the Vampires (2002 - 56 perfs + 61 pvws) offered Michael Crawford in an incoherent blend of misfired comedy and passionless romance, and a well intentioned stage version of the film hit Urban Cowboy (2003 - 60 perfs + 23 pvws) soon two-stepped its way into obscurity.

 Witches, Puppets and Jukeboxes